python-lml/lml/docs/source/plugin_tutorial.rst

 First of all, the source code directory the plugin package should start with 'robotchef_'.
 For British Cuisine, it is named as 'robotchef_britishcuisine'.
-The reason is that robochef is scanning modules with 'robotchef_' as prefix.
+The reason is that robotchef is scanning modules with 'robotchef_' as prefix.
 You can elect your prefix however you need to make it consistent cross all standalone plugins.

-Secondly in the module's __init__.py, you would the plugin delaration code as in the following.
+Secondly in the module's __init__.py, you would the plugin declaration code as in the following.
 But nothing else.

 .. code-block:: python